gisemartinez/donejs/tutorials/mvc/mvc.construct.md

 ### Proxies

-Class's callback method returns a function that has 'this' set appropriately (similar to [$.proxy](http://api.jquery.com/jQuery.proxy/)).
+Use the [can.Construct.proxy] plugin to create a function that has 'this' set appropriately (similar to [jQuery.proxy](http://api.jquery.com/jQuery.proxy/)).
 The following creates a clicky class that counts how many times it was clicked:

-    $.Class("Clicky",{
+    can.Construct("Clicky",{
       init : function(){
         this.clickCount = 0;
       },